Table of Contents[Hide][Show]

 -

-Pour marshmallow mixture into a 9x13 glass dish that has been coated with a tiny drizzle of coconut oil to prevent sticking.
+Pour marshmallow mixture into a 9Ă—13 glass dish that has been coated with a tiny drizzle of coconut oil to prevent sticking.

 -

-Let it sit out for several hours and up to 12 hours until firm.
+Let it sit on the counter for several hours until firm.

 -

-Remove marshmallow from dish in one large piece and cut out desired peeps shapes with kitchen scissors or press out shapes with small stainless steel bunny cookie cutters.
+Remove cooled and set marshmallow from dish in one large piece and place on a large cutting board.
+Form desired shapes with kitchen scissors or press out peeps with small stainless steel bunny cookie cutters.
+Decorate if desired.
+Chia seeds or tiny chocolate chips make cute eyes and nose.

 -